stefanspringer1/SwiftXML/README.md

 transformation.execute(inDocument: document)
 ```

-After applying this transformation, you you can save the document as follows:
+After applying this transformation, the document can be then written to a file:

 ```swift
 try document.write(toFile: "my.xml", pretty: true)